-By: William C. Head, Board-Certified Gwinnett DUI Lawyer and Drunk Driving Book Author
+By: William C. Head, Board-Certified Gwinnett County DUI Lawyer, and Drunk Driving Book Author

 Today, the national headquarters for Waffle House, as well as insurance giant Primerica, NCR Corporation, and America Megatrends are based in the fast-growing north-central Georgia county.
 Named after American patriot and signer of the Declaration of Independence, Button Gwinnett, the first courthouse in Gwinnett County (see the image, above right) was at the home of settler Elisha Winn, built less than a decade earlier.
 The Dacula area home was purchased by Gwinnett County on December 15, 1818, when the county still had fewer than 5,000 residents.

 When some clients first call our law office, they are confused about what the court has for their Gwinnett traffic ticket.
 The determination of “in which court do cases generally begin,” like most other questions, is controlled by Georgia laws on misdemeanor traffic tickets.
 The answer is ALWAYS found on the uniform traffic citation issued by the arresting officer, plus it can usually be determined by your bonding papers.

 Below, see the RED oval indicating where and when your traffic court appearance is required.

 Because the probate court in Gwinnett County does not handle any traffic or criminal cases, the juvenile court only deals with juvenile crimes, and since superior courts in Georgia only deal with felony cases, your most likely initial Gwinnett Traffic Court for all misdemeanor traffic ticket offenses is Gwinnett Recorder’s Court.